section-engineering-education/engineering-education/articles/agora-express-token-server/index.md

-In this tutorial, we'll be building a server using Node.js and Express to generate Agora authentication tokens.
+In this tutorial, we'll be building a server using Node.js and Express to generate authentication tokens for the Agora SDKs.

 ### Goals
 By the end of this tutorial, you’ll know: